 Learn to recognize the different buoys and day markers; they are the signposts of the waterways.
-The United States Aids to Navigation System (USATONS) is the primary marking system used on inland water, coastal waters and rivers.
-This system is maintained by the U.S. Coast Guard (USCG)
+The United States Aids to Navigation System (USATONS) is the primary marking system used on inland water, coastal waters and rivers in the United States.
+This system is maintained by the U.S. Coast Guard (USCG).

-Types of Bouys
+Types of Buoys